-ber 31,
+Year Ended December 31,

-2017 2016
+2018 2017

 (in tho ısands)

-Interest expense, senior secured credit facility (including commitment fees) \$ 51,587 \$ 41,948
+Interest expense, senior secured credit facility (including commitment fees) \$ 62,439 \$ 51,587

-Interest expense, senior unsecured notes 128,983 114,437
+Interest expense, senior unsecured notes 159,175 128,983

-Amortization and write-off of debt issuance costs and discount 11,214 10,138
+Amortization and write-off of debt issuance costs and discount 10,914 11,214

-Capitalized interest (15,022) (26,576)
+Capitalized interest (3,337) (15,022)

-Net interest expense \$ 176,762 \$ 139,947
+Net interest expense \$ 229,191 \$ 176,762

-Net interest expense increased \$37 million during 2017 primarily due to an increase in our average outstanding indebtedness from acquired and constructed assets, including the financing of the acquisition of our Alkali Business in 2017.
+Net interest expense increased \$52.4 million during 2018 primarily due to an increase in our average outstanding indebtedness from acquired and constructed assets, including the financing of the acquisition of our Alkali Business in 2017, along with an increase in libor rates during 2018 which is a major component in the interest expense derived on our senior secured credit facility.
 In addition, capitalized interest decreased as result of certain of our large organic growth projects being completed and placed into service throughout 2017.